 The architectural styles that used to be desired in the past have morphed into more contemporary designs and styles.
 Instead of choppy floor plans that take up usable space, open floor plans with straight lines and intentional placements make spaces more compact, yet more usable.
 Heavily inspired by the architectural styles of the Scandinavian countries, these newer homes stand in stark contrast to their older versions.

 The millennials are often called the “Net Generation” because the internet became mainstream around the same time.
-This is the first group of people who had access to the internet while growing up and thus became technologically savvy and heavily dependent on it.
-Today, this generation prizes smart everything, including homes.
+This is the first group of people who had access to the internet while growing up.
+Thus became technologically savvy and heavily dependent on it.

 Low Maintenance & Energy Efficient